-The Agencies are considering whether banking organizations of any size that present a higher risk profile should be required to comply with a more sophisticated risk measurement and capital adequacy framework.
+Question 8 :Should off-balance sheet assets (e.g., securitized assets) be considered within the asset size limit?
+If not, why not?
+Risk Profile required to comply with a more sophisticated risk measurement and capital adequacy framework.
 A small asset size and lack of complexity do not necessarily equate to lower risk.
 There can be instances where a small and otherwise non-complex banking organization may be exposed to risks that warrant excluding the institution from the simplified framework.